-The appointing authority shall make an appointment from among the names submitted by the Human Resources Director.
-The appointing authority shall justify to the Human Resources Director each candidate's unsuitability if they are bypassed on the list.
+The appointing authority shall make an appointment from among the names submitted by Human Resources.
+The appointing authority shall justify to the Human Resources

+Director each candidate's unsuitability if they are bypassed on the list.
 Such justification must be acceptable to the Human Resources Director.

-The date upon which a new employee commences employment shall be jointly determined by the Human Resources Director and Department Head Hiring Manager.
+The date upon which a new employee commences employment shall be jointly determined by Human Resources and Hiring Manager.